philip727/technical-test/README.md

  1. **create.sql**
  2. **users.sql**

-Run them in the same order as above and your MSSQL database will now be populated with 10 users, the passwords are provided in the **users.sql** file.
+Run them in the same order as above and your MSSQL database will now have a table for employees and will now be populated with 10 new employees.
+Make sure to run each query in **create.sql** one at a time, sequentially.
+The passwords are provided in the **users.sql** file.

 #### Running the application
 **MAKE SURE YOU HAVE GO INSTALLED.
 IF NOT GO HERE: [Golang Download](https://golang.org/dl/)**